youngkyunJang/GPQ/README.md

 ```
 ### 3. Test
  - From cifar10 dataset, we use 1,000 images for query and 54,000 images to build retrieval database.
+ - We provide 48bits pretrained model as an example.
  - Make sure to set proper path in `config.py`.
  - run `Demo.py`, it will show the retrieval result with mAP and stores visualized search results of a randomly extracted query.
  - Example